Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Introduction and main results

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section \ref{secstream}, the stream function formulations for both the Euler system and the jet problem are established.
-In Section \ref{secvar}, we give the variational formulation for the jet problem after {domain and subsonic truncations}.
+In Section \ref{secvar}, we give the variational formulation for the jet problem with truncations for domain and ellipticity.
 Section \ref{secreg} is devoted to the study for {regularity} of the truncated free boundary problem.
-The monotonicity property of the solution is established in Section \ref{secprop} , which is crucial for the equivalence of the stream function formulation and the Euler system.
-In order to remove the domain truncations later, we also prove some uniform estimates for the truncated problem in Section \ref{secprop}.
-In Section \ref{seccont}, the continuous fit, smooth fit and the far field asymptotic behavior of the solution are established.
-In Section \ref{secremove} we remove the subsonic truncation and {complete} the proof for the existence of solutions to the jet problem with the small flux.
-The uniqueness of the subsonic jet problem is proved in Section \ref{secunique}.
+The monotonicity property of the solution is established in Section \ref{secprop}, which is crucial for the equivalence of the stream function formulation and the Euler system.
+In order to remove the domain truncations later, we also prove some uniform estimates for {solutions of} the truncated problem in Section \ref{secprop}.
+In Section \ref{seccont}, the continuous fit and smooth fit of the free boundary are established.
+In Section \ref{secremove}, we remove the domain and subsonic truncations, and study the far fields asymptotic behavior of the solution.
+This {completes} the proof for the existence of solutions to the jet problem with {large} mass flux.
+The uniqueness of subsonic jet problem is proved in Section \ref{secunique}.
 Finally, the existence of a critical mass flux is established in Section \ref{SEcritical}.
+Some technical details are included in the appendix.

-In this paper, {for convention the repeated indices mean the summation.}
+In this paper, for convention the repeated indices mean the summation.